District 9: Future

 On 1 August 2009, two weeks before District 9 was released to cinemas, Neill Blomkamp hinted that he intended to make a sequel if the film was successful enough.
 During an interview on the Rude Awakening 94.7 Highveld Stereo breakfast radio show, he alluded to it, saying "There probably will be."
 Nevertheless, he revealed that his next project is unrelated to the District 9 universe.

 In an interview with Rotten Tomatoes, Blomkamp stated that he was "totally" hoping for a follow-up: "I haven't thought of a story yet but if people want to see another one, I'd love to do it."

 Blomkamp has posed the possibility of the next movie in the series being a prequel.

 In an interview with Empire magazine posted on 28 April 2010, Sharlto Copley suggested that a follow-up, while very likely, would be about two years away, given his and Neill Blomkamp's current commitments.

 In an interview with IGN in June 2013, Blomkamp said, "I really want to make a District 9 sequel.
 I genuinely do.
 The problem is I have a bunch of ideas and stuff that I want to make.
 I'm relatively new to this—I'm about to make my third film, and now the pattern that I'm starting to realise is very true is that you lock yourself into a film beyond the film you're currently working on.
 But it just doesn't work for me."
-Referring to a potential sequel, Blomkamp said "[he] want[s] to make District 10 at some point".
+Referring to a potential sequel, Blomkamp said "[he] want[s] to make District 10 at some point."

-On February 26, 2021, Neill Blomkamp revealed on his official Twitter that development was moving ahead on a script for a sequel, titled District 10, with Sharlto Copley and Terri Tatchell co-writing the screenplay with him.
+On 26 February 2021, Neill Blomkamp revealed on his official Twitter that development was moving ahead on a script for a sequel, titled District 10, with Sharlto Copley and Terri Tatchell co-writing the screenplay with him.

-On August 19, 2022, Sharlto Copley said in an interview that District 10 is still in discussions; that both him and Blomkamp had written drafts for it, and that the film would probably have a chance once Blomkamp is done shooting Gran Turismo.
+On 19 August 2022, Sharlto Copley said in an interview that District 10 was still in discussions; that both he and Blomkamp had written drafts for it, and that the film would probably have a chance once Blomkamp was done shooting Gran Turismo.

+In August 2023, Blomkamp was asked about a District 9 sequel while promoting Gran Turismo and hinted at the project being shelved indefinitely.
+"I don't know if it's getting made or not," Blomkamp told Brian Davids of The Hollywood Reporter.
+"I don't know if I even want to make that right now, but at some point down the line, it'll probably get made."